 It is also possible to insert a custom callback into the signal handler chain.
 Again this is not 100% reliable.
 But is useful for some language API's that do other things to signals.
 This allows for inserting a custom operation that does some other cleanup.
 The callback has a helics_boolean return value.
-If the value is set to HELICS_TRUE(or any positive value) then the normal or threaded Signal handler is called which aborts ongoing federations and exits.
-If it is set to HELICS_FALSE then the default callback is not executed.
-If the useSeparateThread call was set to true in the helicsLoadSignalHandlerCallback method then the HELICS portion of the callback is executed in a new thread.
+If the value is set to helics_true(or any positive value) then the normal Signal handler is called which aborts ongoing federations and exits.
+If it is set to helics_false then the default callback is not executed.